origami-z/spectrum-tokens/docs/visualizer/README.md

 ## What is this prototype?
 How does it work?

-The Spectrum Tokens source-of-truth is persisted in this public github repo: https://github.com/adobe/spectrum-tokens
+The Spectrum Tokens source-of-truth is persisted in this public GitHub repo: https://github.com/adobe/spectrum-tokens

 Within that repository, the tokens are stored in a series of JSON files: https://github.com/adobe/spectrum-tokens/tree/beta/src